Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 * `myapp-memory-usage --warning 80 --critical 90`
 * `myapp-deployment-status`

-All plugins are written in Python and will be licensed under the \[UNLICENSE\](<https://unlicense.org/>), which is a license with no conditions whatsoever that dedicates works to the public domain.
+All plugins are written in Python and will be licensed under the [UNLICENSE](https://unlicense.org/), which is a license with no conditions whatsoever that dedicates works to the public domain.

-## Setting up your development environment
+### Setting up your Development Environment

 All plugins are coded using Python 3.9.
 Simply clone the libraries and monitoring plugins and start working: